Bridges of the Train Show

 And, another truss bridge of a different color...

-The sheer number of incredible models on all these layouts is amazing and worth the trip to this enormous train show.
+The sheer number of incredible models on all these layouts at this train show is amazing and worth the trip to this enormous train show.
 I'll be revisiting this blog entry after I set up the bridge on my garden railroad again in the spring.
-I still need to figure out what it bothering me about my truss bridge!
+I still need to figure out what is bothering me about my truss bridge!
+Then again...
+I may set it up again and think it looks great!
+Time will tell.

 Comments